MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 4. On the menu bar, click **Mixed Reality Toolkit -> Add to Scene and Configure..** to add MRTK to your scene.

-[Chapter 1 of the MR Learning Base Module](https://docs.microsoft.com/en-us/windows/mixed-reality/mrlearning-base-ch1) has pictures and additional guidance.
+For additional guidance, including how to build your app and deploy to a HoloLens 2, see [Chapter 1 of the MR Learning Base Module](https://docs.microsoft.com/en-us/windows/mixed-reality/mrlearning-base-ch1).

 ## Enable the Microsoft Spatializer plugin
 Enable the **Microsoft Spatializer** plugin.
 Open **Edit -> Project Settings -> Audio**, and change **Spatializer Plugin** to "Microsoft Spatializer".
 The **Audio** section of the **Project Settings** will now look like this: